Valencia city is also the capital of the Valencia region.

 Every Spanish city and town got his market.

 In the past, the open market was indeed the place where for ages was traded.

-In the beginning of the 20th century the building was the largest covered market in Europe.
+In the beginning of the 20th century this Art Nouveau building was the largest covered market in Europe.

 To sum up , daily fresh fruit, vegetables, meat and fish have been sold.

 On this typical Spanish market you can smell , taste, see and hear the lively atmosphere.